 Now hanging at the de Young in gallery 15, Lovelace O’Neal’s painting isn’t expected to require further caretaking anytime soon.
 The conservation team has stabilized the artwork for visitors to enjoy for years to come.
 When asked to share her thoughts on the conservation, O’Regan said, “Mary’s an institution in the Bay Area.
 She’s part of the history of art here.
 It’s been my honor.”

-Text by Antonia Smith, web content coordinator.
+Text by Antonia Smith, digital project manager.